 Host: Yeah, it does.

 Host: Very interesting.
 So that's the first thing you actually tell people to do in your workshop, right?
-I haven't even gotten to the list of questions that I wrote for you and I guess I got to start now but I did write this down and that is you mentioned there's 800 types of different meditation that you know of and there’s probably more.
+I haven't even gotten to the list of questions that I wrote for you and I guess I got to start now but I did write this down and that is you mentioned there are 800 types of different meditation that you know of and there’s probably more.
 Can you broadly categorize them?
-Can you tell us about if there are silos of different types of meditation?
+Can you tell us if there are silos of different types of meditation?
 What it is?
-Is it based on duration as like a one minute thing, an hour thing?
+Is it based on duration as like a one-minute thing, an hour thing?